Aidavdw/syncbops/README.md

     - FLAC
     - ogg
     - m4a
+    - opus (be sure your ffmpeg is compiled with `--enable-libopus`, or this won't work)
 - Output encoding can be selected from the above
 - Plays well with mixed-encoding music libraries as input (MP3 + FLAC, etc)
 - Directly copies files that are already of lower quality than the required quality instead of transcoding them.